samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-s-2017/2016-03-08-Ukah-A Regatta Is a Boat Race.md

   title: blog-images/KHEDIVAL1.png
   thumb: blog-images/KHEDIVAL1.png
   homepage: blog-images/KHEDIVAL1.png
-  caption: Issue -- 8/28/1906, page 5: participating crafts for the regatta scheduled for 08/29/1906
+  caption: Page 5 of August 28, 1906 issue, listing participating crafts for the regatta scheduled for August 29
   caption_url:
 ---
 The Egyptian Gazette will occasionally feature a "Sport and Play." section, usually containing scores from